buildjs/bake-js/docs/writing-recipes.rst

 It starts with a fork
 =====================

-The first thing you are going to want to do if you are interested in creating your own recipes is fork the `bake-js repository <https://github.com/DamonOehlman/bake-js>`_.
+The first thing you are going to want to do if you are interested in creating your own recipes is fork the `bakery repository <https://github.com/DamonOehlman/bakery>`_.
 This will give you your own space to play and create recipes.

 If you are handwriting a recipe, then the first thing to do is to create a file in the ``library/recipes`` folder in your forked repository.
 The name of your file should be simply the name of the library you are creating a recipe for (with no file extension).